bigeasy/reactor/README.md

 #### `reactor.push(work, [callback])`

 Push work into the queue.
-If given a `callback`, the callback will be called when the work is cosumed.
+If given a `callback`, the callback will be called when the work is consumed.
 The `callback` will never return value because errors do not propagate up and out of the work queue.

 Do not mix with `set` and `check`.